jesse-ai/docs/docs/installation.md

 # Installation

 ::: tip COMPATIBILITY NOTE
 Jesse requires Node.js >= 10 and NPM >= 6.
 Jesse is being heavily tested on LTS versions after each release.
-Thus, I advise you not you use it on earlier node versions even if does work.
+Thus, I advise you not to use it on earlier node versions even if does work.
 :::

 First install jesse globally from npm by running: